 Get ready for a very different lodging experience.

 Where The Madrones is elegant, The Brambles is adventurous.
-The yin to The Madrones' yang, The Brambles is currently offering a "sneak peak" of its two refurbished cabins, located just a stone's throw from The Madrones and inspired by a Victorian-meets-industrial steampunk aesthetic.
+The yin to The Madrones’s yang, The Brambles is currently offering a "sneak peak” of the property, located just a stone’s throw from The Madrones and inspired by a Victorian-meets-industrial steampunk aesthetic.